Exo Skryer: A JAX-accelerated sub-stellar atmospheric retrieval framework: Retrieval Model Examples

 \subsection{Transmission - WASP-107b}

-WASP-107b \citep{Anderson_2017} is a warm-Neptune exoplanet, recently characterised by HST \citep{Kreidberg_2018, Spake_2018} and JWST \citep{Sing_2024, Welbanks_2024, Dyrek_2024}.
-For the retrieval setup, I use the combined HST WFC3 + JWST NIRCam + JWST MIRI data from \citet{Welbanks_2024}, and follow their free retrieval setup, as well as an offset for the MIRI data as in \citet{Welbanks_2024}.
-Using \textit{dynesty} with 23 parameters (Table \ref{tab:W107b}) the retrieval took 1 day 53 minutes (OS at $R$ = 20,000).
+WASP-107b \citep{Anderson_2017} is a warm-Neptune exoplanet, recently characterised by HST \citep{Kreidberg_2018, Spake_2018} and JWST \citep{Sing_2024, Welbanks_2024, Dyrek_2024, Krishnamurthy_2026}.
+For the retrieval setup, I use the combined JWST NIRCam + JWST MIRI data from \citet{Welbanks_2024}, and the JWST NIRISS SOSS data from \citet{Krishnamurthy_2026} following closely the free retrieval setup from \citet{Welbanks_2024}, as well as retrieving an offset for the MIRI data as in \citet{Welbanks_2024}.
+I use the combined parameterised continuum cloud opacity scheme and mid-infrared feature described in Section \ref{sec:feat}.
+Using \textit{dynesty} with 28 parameters (Table \ref{tab:W107b}) the retrieval took 2 days 7 hours 53 minutes (OS at $R$ = 20,000).

 Figure \ref {fig:W107b} presents the posterior distribution and best-fit median spectra for the WASP-107b transmission spectra retrieval.
 I recover a very different free-retrieval outcome to that found in \citet{Welbanks_2024}, whereby I recover 1-2 dex lower VMR for all gas species.
 This is possibly a result of the assumed cloud structures and opacity, with \citet{Welbanks_2024} using a grey deck and powerlaw approach, while here I use a non-grey, vertically varying mass mixing ratio scheme.
-The wavelength dependent approach used here allows the strong muting of the H$_{2}$O features at HST WFC3 wavelengths, but has a reduced cloud opacity at the longer wavelengths, enabling a smaller mixing ratio to recover the required amplitude of the absorption features.
-I repeated the retrieval without the HST observational points to test the sensitivity of the cloud opacity to these points, but found little difference in the retrieval outcome.
+The wavelength dependent approach used here allows the strong muting of the H$_{2}$O features at near-IR wavelengths, but has a reduced cloud opacity at the longer wavelengths, enabling a smaller mixing ratio to recover the required amplitude of the absorption features.
 In contrast to the enhanced metallicity scenario recovered by \citet{Welbanks_2024}, the results suggest a thick, upper atmosphere cloud component which only allows the strongest lines to be probed in transmission, recovering a depleted atmosphere, driven by the missing information content provided by spectral windows for each species.
-The post-processed transmission spectra is reminiscent of studies that performed high-resolution modelling with strong upper atmosphere cloud opacity \citep[e.g.][]{Gandhi_2020}.
+The post-processed transmission spectra are reminiscent of studies that performed high-resolution modelling with strong upper atmosphere cloud opacity \citep[e.g.][]{Gandhi_2020}.